XertroV/vscode-openplanet-angelscript/README.md

 IDE features + Language Server for [Openplanet](https://openplanet.dev) flavored angelscript.
 This project is not maintained by the Openplanet team.

+You must open at hte root of a plugin directory (that contains an info.toml).

 Works in Windows and WSL.

 Currently only the TMNEXT engine is supported, and so only TMNEXT types will appear, be suggested, autocompleted, etc.
 Supporting MP4 and TURBO is possible but not planned unless there is demand.
 It's relatively simple if *simultaneous* parsing of TMNEXT/MP4/TURBO code isn't required.

+You can load TURBO/MP4 game binding specifications by setting the openplanet directory to the one for that game and copying `Openplanet{Turbo,4}.json` to `OpenplanetNext.json`.

 ## Getting Started